-Use the following suggestions to write an effective goal statement.
-Keep in mind that admission committees are interested in knowing more about you as a person.
+Use the suggestions below to write an effective goal statement.
+Keep in mind that admission committees want to know more about you as a person.
 Be sure to answer the questions asked and avoid canned answers.

 Don't be repetitive by describing a project you already documented elsewhere.
 Talk about what you learned from the experience and how this has inspired your interest in further research.
 This may also be the place to mention any personal qualities you feel would make you a good researcher, but be sure to back up these statements with specific examples documenting your skills in these areas.